The lands we know now as Richmond and the Coal River Valley were the country of the Mumirimina band of the Oyster Bay nation.

 Tasmanian Aboriginal cultural advisor, Theresa Sainty, and Bicentenary creative director, Noel Frankham, worked together to ensure that the Bicentenary respectfully recognised the rich cultural history and the tragic outcomes for Mumirimina resulting from British invasion, whilst also celebrating the strength and vitality of contemporary Tasmanian Aboriginal culture.
 Today’s residents, especially descendants of the early families remaining in the district, wish to better understand the processes and impacts of invasion – recognising that most of us were educated within a system that denied us knowledge of the pain and loss our forebears inflicted on the Mumirimina lands and people.

 Acknowledging the symbolism of a bridge – the anniversary of laying the Richmond Bridge’s foundation stone provides an opportunity to reflect on the ‘bridge’ to the past and consider a ‘bridge’ to a more informed, inclusive, and respectful future.
 Exhibitions, interpretation signage and artworks, and walking tours and talks are among the events and projects being developed within the four-month Bicentenary program that will recognise traditional owners past, present, and emerging.
+As stated in this article, you can browse your selection of available deals on smartphones and top brands and explore the service plans that best suit your needs.

 As events and projects are confirmed within the program, they will be added to the website and promoted through social media.